April 21, 2021 Building series: Mel Brook’s childhood home on Lee

 Class Day Committee: Senior Council: Dean’s Assistant: Fencing Tem.

 Keminsky – To be President of the U.S.

-I do own an Eastern District High School yearbook from another year.
+I don’t have the yearbook.
+But I own an Eastern District High School yearbook from a year later – 1945.
 Who knows what kind of famous people hide in their, their past Jewy names cast aside.
 After all, Mel Brooks is Melvin Kaminsky and Deborah Feldman was Sarah Berkowitz.

 This is the house he lived in:

 This building is one of the rare ones that are on the general market.
 A number of the apartments show up on Streeteasy with regular listings (usually they would only be advertised in Yiddish newspapers).
-This is for a forth floor, 2 bedroom walk up was listed on Street Easy for $2,500 a month.
+This is for a fourth floor, 2-bedroom walk up was listed on Street Easy for $2,500 a month.

-Brooks attributed his developing a comedic persona on his childhood in the neighborhood.
+Brooks attributed his development of a comedic persona to his childhood in the neighborhood.

 “Growing up in Williamsburg, I learned to clothe it [anger and hostility] in comedy to spare myself problems – like a punch in the face.”